pravatbhusal/whirled-profile-logger/README.md

 # Whirled Profile Logger (WPL)
 A profile logger for Whirled servers, tracks IP Addresses and player information.
-If your avatar uses the WPL code, then clicking the "IP Tracker" action will receive the the room's information and send it to a database, which shows the information within this website: https://whirledtracker.000webhostapp.com
+If your avatar uses the WPL code, then clicking the "WPL" action will receive the the room's information and send it to a database, which shows the information within this website: https://whirledtracker.000webhostapp.com

 # Setting-up WPL onto your Avatar
 1. Download the "IPTracker.as" file into your "whirledsdk/examples/avatars/uravatar/src" folder